 But how can we measure something as nebulous as the natural world?

-PLACE Architects regularly work alongside a number of excellent local ecologists, and are ideally placed to help you assemble and co-ordinate a design team for your development project, be it major or minor in scope.
+PLACE architects regularly work alongside a number of excellent local ecologists.
+We are ideally placed to help you assemble and co-ordinate a design team for your development project, be it major or minor in scope.

-Here at PLACE Architects, we can help you design exciting, enriching plans for your works that enhance the both natural and built environment, and create spaces that are inspiring and delightful for everyone.
+Here at PLACE architects, we can help you design exciting, enriching plans for your works.
+We can enhance both the natural and built environment and create spaces that are inspiring and delightful for everyone.

 Written by Mike Wellsbury-Nye